lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 </div>

 Note that the ASY model has a higher backwards than forwards rate; as expected, we estimate a rate of losing limbs that is higher than the rate of gaining them (although the difference is surprisingly low).
 Is this statistically supported?
 We can compare the AIC scores of the two models.
-For the ER model, AICc = 163.0, while for the ASY model AICc = 162.8.
+For the ER model, $AIC_c = 163.0$, while for the ASY model $AIC_c = 162.8$.
 The AICc score is higher for the unequal rates model, but only by about 0.2 – which is not definitive either way.
 So based on this analysis, we cannot rule out the possibility that forward and backward rates are equal.

 A Bayesian analysis of the ASY model gives similar conclusions (Figure 8.3).
 We can see that the posterior distribution for the backwards rate (q21) is higher than the forwards rate (q12), but that the two distributions are broadly overlapping.